kunalmanchanda29/TestAuto/README.md

 - We can add negative scenarios by playing around the configs and passing wrong tokens, header or body parameters.
 - Constants and Variables should be stored in a secure vault or environment variables

-**For test output and artefacts, kindly refer- Automate API Requests and Verify Responses.docs**
+**For test cases steps, automation technique/strategy, test output and artefacts, kindly refer the other attached file- Task-1.docs**